-There are 24 nonattainment or maintenance areas where the nonattainment or maintenance area boundary is larger than the MPO(s) planning area, and therefore, contain "donut areas."
-Donut areas are geographic areas outside a metropolitan planning area boundary, but inside the boundary of a nonattainment or maintenance area that contains any part of a metropolitan areas(s).
+There are 32 nonattainment or maintenance areas where the nonattainment or maintenance area boundary is larger than the MPO(s) planning area, and therefore, contains a "donut area."
+Donut areas are geographic areas outside a metropolitan planning area boundary, but inside the boundary of a nonattainment or maintenance area that contains any part of a metropolitan area(s).
 These areas are not isolated rural nonattainment and maintenance areas.

 SIP issues - such as how the motor vehicle emissions budgets are developed and whether sub-area budgets are utilized.

 Institutional Arrangements - such as which agency takes the lead on analysis for the donut area portion of the nonattainment/maintenance area.
 Also, a non-MPO planning entity or municipality (i.e. regional planning council) often has planning responsibilities within the donut area.
 In such cases, the non-MPO planning entity should be engaged in an interagency consultation and/or participate in data collection and analysis.

 Analysis issues - such as how the regional emissions analysis is conducted, and how the results can be combined if a separate analysis is conducted for the donut area.

 Regardless of which agency takes the lead, once the decision is made as to which agency will perform the emissions analysis for the donut area, an agreement must be developed to outline the roles and responsibilities of the MPO, the State DOT, and possibly others (e.g., the State air agency or the jurisdiction(s) that lie within the donut area).
-The agreement is intended to facilitate regional emissions analysis in these areas to clearly state which agencies are involved in the analysis and their respective roles.
+The agreement is intended to facilitate regional emissions analysis in these areas and to clearly state which agencies are involved in the analysis and their respective roles.

-In the other 19 nonattainment and maintenance areas with donut areas, the State DOT takes the lead for regional emissions analysis for the area that falls outside of the MPO planning area.
+In fifteen nonattainment and maintenance areas with donut areas, the State DOT takes the lead for regional emissions analysis for the area that falls outside of the MPO planning area.
 This is also noted in Attachment C. An example of this is in the State of North Carolina, which contains the Charlotte-Rock Hill, NC-SC nonattainment area for 8-hour ozone (2008 standard).